What’s the best time to post on Instagram in the UK?

-To get access to the Insights feature, you’ll need to make sure that your profile is set to a business account.
+To access the Insights feature, you’ll need to ensure that your profile is set to a business account.
 If it is, go to your profile, click on the menu and tap Insights.

 Filter times by Hours and Days to get an idea of when your followers check Instagram on a typical day.